gaeldelalleau/robodrivers/README.md

 rpc.reset()     reset the game state
 ```

-To observe the game state after calling the step() API, the websocket API can be used in a similar way as in the run() command of the client.
+To observe the game state after calling the step() API, the websocket API can be used in a similar way as in the run() command of the client (queue.get())

 ### How to validate the flags